Dekabrist-class submarine

 The Dekabrist class, also known as Series I, were the first class of submarines built for the Soviet Navy after the October Revolution of 1917.
-They were authorized in the Soviet Naval Shipbuilding Program of 1926, marking the revival of submarine design in Russia.
-They were authorized in the Soviet Naval Shipbuilding Program of 1926, and began their sea trials in 1930.
+They were authorized in the Soviet Naval Shipbuilding Program of 1926, marking the revival of submarine design in Russia, and began their sea trials in 1930.

 Of the six vessels built, two survived World War II, and one submarine of the class is now a museum ship.